 The Board has a formal and transparent process for the appointment and reappointment of directors, taking into account the need for progressive renewal of the Board.

-Following the establishment of the NRC, with effect from 1 August 2021, the NRC makes recommendations to the Board on matters relating to:
+The NRC makes recommendations to the Board on matters relating to:

 - the review of succession plans for Directors including the appointment or replacement of the Chairman, the CEO and the Chief Financial Officer (“CFO”);

 - the process and criteria for evaluation of the performance of the Board, its Board Committees and Directors;

 - the review of training and professional development programmes for the Board and its Directors; and

 - the appointment of Directors (including alternate Directors, if any).